IP whitelisting best practices

 IP addresses work much like postal addresses, allowing data packets to reach their correct destination.

-Learn more about IP addresses(new window)
+Learn more about IP addresses(ventana nueva)

 How does IP whitelisting work?